Full Backup and Restore with Mariabackup

 $ ls /var/mariadb/backup/ aria_log.0000001 mysql xtrabackup_checkpoints aria_log_control performance_schema xtrabackup_info backup-my.cnf test xtrabackup_logfile ibdata1 xtrabackup_binlog_info

-Preparing the Backup
+Preparing the Backup for Restoration

 The data files that Mariabackup creates in the target directory are not point-in-time consistent, given that the data files are copied at different times during the backup operation.
 If you try to restore from these files, InnoDB notices the inconsistencies and crashes to protect you from corruption